Bruce Karatz: Family life

 Karatz has been married three times.
 From 1968 to 2001, he was married to Janet Dreisen, an art consultant and board member of various arts and other non-profit institutions in Los Angeles.
 From 2001 to 2005 he was married to Sandra Lee, a television personality.
 Lee converted to Judaism.
-Karatz is currently married to Lilly Tartikoff, a leading cancer activist best known for co-founding the annual Revlon Run/Walk events in New York City and Los Angeles and Revlon/UCLA Women's Cancer Research Program, which helped raise more than $80 million for cancer research.
+Since 2009, Karatz has been married to Lilly Tartikoff, a leading cancer activist best known for co-founding the annual Revlon Run/Walk events in New York City and Los Angeles and Revlon/UCLA Women's Cancer Research Program, which helped raise more than $80 million for cancer research.

-Karatz has three adult children, Elizabeth, Matthew and Teddy, and 8 grandchildren.
-Elizabeth is the founder and chief executive officer of La Loop, a privately owned firm which manufactures and sells a line of patented eye glass products.
+Karatz has three adult children, Elizabeth, Matthew, and Teddy, and 8 grandchildren.
+Elizabeth is the founder and chief executive officer of La Loop, a privately owned firm that manufactures and sells a line of patented eyeglass products.
 Matthew served as Deputy Mayor of the City of Los Angeles and the head of the City’s Office of Economic and Business Policy.
-He has oversight of all housing related City departments from the Los Angeles Department of Water and Power asset and real estate management to the City Planning Department.
-Teddy was recently named to head up the Los Angeles office of a New York-based private equity firm.
+He has oversight of all housing-related City departments from the Los Angeles Department of Water and Power asset and real estate management to the City Planning Department.
+Teddy is the managing director of a private equity firm.